 We have to define ourselves for the rest of the world as not-England.
 This is not just about being a separate space; it is about being an opposing kind of space.

 It’s not about being different.
 It’s about thinking differently.
-Ireland is a state of mind.
-In this case, to Fintan’s way of thinking, a superior state of mind.
-So disembodied as to be extra-territorial.
-As An Taoiseach Enda Kenny put it on Monday, we are a “global people”.
-Therefore we have no roots, no boundaries… nothing to tie us down.
+Ireland is simply a state of mind.
+In this case, to Fintan’s way of thinking, a superior state of mind; so disembodied as to be extra-territorial.
+As An Taoiseach Enda Kenny put it on Monday, we are a “global people.”
+In other words, we have no roots, no boundaries… nothing to tie us down.
 We are seeds in the wind.

 We have to write “Au contraire” on our banners again.